-The following excerpt is from Chapter 9 of my handbook, Don’t Get Sued!
-A Guide to Help Reduce Your Business’s Exposure to Lawsuits:
+The following excerpt comes from Chapter 9 of my handbook, Don’t Get Sued!
+A Guide to Help Reduce Your Business’s Exposure to Lawsuits.
+It explains breach of warranty actions and how to avoid them.

 Warranty of Title

-Essentially, a warranty of title warrants that you, the seller, have title to a product that you’re selling and that there are no liens on the product, which the buyer is unaware of at the time of purchase.
-Meaning, don’t sell stolen or pirated goods.
+A warranty of title warrants that you, the seller, hold title to the product you sell.
+It also warrants that no liens encumber the product that the buyer does not know about at the time of purchase.
+In short, do not sell stolen or pirated goods.

 Implied Warranty of Merchantability

-There are six technical elements to the implied warranty of merchantability.
-I am not going to spell out each of the elements.
-One element is most important and is most often the basis of a claim in a merchantability suit, i.e., whether the goods being sold are “fit for the ordinary purposes for which such goods are sold.”
-U.C.C.
-Here is the important part for the seller to remember: it makes no difference whether you knew of the defect.
-If the product is defective, in many cases, you are liable.
+The implied warranty of merchantability has six technical elements.
+I will not spell out each one here.
+Instead, focus on the most important element, because it most often forms the basis of a merchantability suit.
+That element asks whether the goods are fit for the ordinary purposes for which such goods are sold.
+Here is the key point for the seller to remember: it makes no difference whether you knew of the defect.
+If the product is defective, you may still be liable in many cases.

 Implied Warranty of Fitness for a Particular Purpose

-Implied warranty of fitness for a particular purpose arises when a seller knows the particular purpose for which goods being sold are going to be used and the buyer is relying on the seller’s judgment to select suitable goods.
+This warranty arises when a seller knows the particular purpose for which the buyer will use the goods, and the buyer relies on the seller’s judgment to select suitable goods.

 Express Warranty

-Any promise, statement, description, or sample made by the seller, which the buyer could have relied upon when entering the contract, creates an express warranty.
-Some courts recognize certain exceptions including the personal opinions of the seller and certain statements relating to the value of the goods being sold.
+Any promise, statement, description, or sample that the seller makes, and that the buyer could have relied upon when entering the contract, creates an express warranty.
+Some courts recognize certain exceptions, including the personal opinions of the seller.

 Disclaimers of Warranties